Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Introduction

 \textsf{AKSZ theories} were introduced by Alexandrov, Kontsevich, Schwarz and Zaboronsky in \cite{AKSZ}.
 They form a large class of topological BV theories that naturally admit BV-BFV extensions, as was shown in \cite{CMR1} and is recalled in the present paper in Section \ref{AKSZ}.
 In AKSZ theories the space of fields $\calF_{\Sigma}$ is a space of graded maps with target a fixed graded manifold $\calM$.
-If the target is a vector space, then also the space of fields has a vector space structure, but in many examples one is interested in nonlinear target (a prominent one being the Poisson Sigma Model, see \cite{CF4}).
+If the target is a vector space, then also the space of fields has a vector space structure, but in many examples one is interested in the case where the target is nonlinear (a prominent one being the Poisson Sigma Model, see \cite{CF4}).
 In this case, the quantization is constructed by linearizing around constant maps. \\

-In this paper, we use methods of formal geometry, reviewed in Appendix \ref{app:formal_geometry} (see also \cite{CF3,CFT,BCM}, and \cite{LS} for the case of graded target) to define a ``covariant partition function'' $\btpsi$.
-It is an inhomogenoeous differential form with values in the vector bundle $\calH_{tot}$ over (the body of) the target with fiber over $x$ the space of states of the BV-BFV quantization around $x$.
+In this paper, we use methods of formal geometry, reviewed in Appendix \ref{app:formal_geometry} (see also \cite{CF3,CFT,BCM}, and \cite{LS} for the case where the moduli space of solutions is graded) to define a ``covariant partition function'' $\btpsi_\Sigma$.
+It is an inhomogenoeous differential form with values in the vector bundle $\Hat{\calH}_{\Sigma,tot}$ over (the body of) the target with fiber over $x$ the space of states of the BV-BFV quantization around $x$.
 In Section \ref{sec_mdQME} we show that it satisfies the following generalization of the mQME that we call ``mdQME'' (for \textsf{modified differential Quantum Master Equation}):